 - People who may have been exposed to the coronavirus are asked to isolate themselves for two weeks to make certain they do not develop symptoms of COVID-19 and do not put others at risk.
 If they then develop symptoms during isolation, see: “people with COVID-19 symptoms.”

 - People with COVID-19 symptoms (with or without a positive test) go into isolation for ten days after the start of symptoms.
 At the end of isolation, an individual must also have been without fever (without Tylenol, Motrin, Advil, etc.) and with decreased symptoms (cough, etc.) for one day in order to safely end isolation.
 The CDC recommends a person should not return to work for 10 days after symptoms start and there are no symptoms for three days in a row.
-A patient may leave isolation earlier if they are without symptoms AND they have tested negative for active disease (nasal or throat swab) twice in at least 24 hours.
 For the NYS DOH guidelines on quarantine and isolation, see: Quarantine Guidelines.

-- People with no symptoms but who have a positive test (nasal or oral swab) must stay in isolation for either 10 days or until they have two negative tests at least 24 hours apart.
+- People with no symptoms but who have a positive test (nasal or oral swab) must stay in isolation for 10 days.

 - Specific exceptions to the above rules exist for hospitalized patients, severely immunocompromised patients, patients discharged from hospitals to nursing homes, and healthcare workers.

 - VIRUS SURVIVAL OUTSIDE HOST: The virus may survive from hours to three days outside the host.
-A recent study showed the following survival durations: Cardboard: up to 24 hours, plastic and stainless steel: up to 2-3 days, copper: up to 4 hours.
+A study showed the following survival durations: Cardboard: up to 24 hours, plastic and stainless steel: up to 2-3 days, copper: up to 4 hours.
 (Study by the National Institute of Allergy and Infectious Diseases, the Centers of Disease Control and Prevention, UCLA and Princeton University.
 Letter in NEJM) Whether or not finding virus outside a person’s body on a surface means that virus can infect someone is still under investigation.
 As we have learned more about transmission, it appears that catching COVID-19 from a contaminated surface is much less likely than through airborne droplets.